DK96-OS/files-jvm/README.md

 You can import any module into your project using Gradle or maven.

-Here is how to implement a package using Gradle.
+Here is how to implement a package using Gradle:

+1. Add this to your dependencies block:
 `implementation "io.github.dk96-os.files-jvm:visitors:$package_version"`

+2. Add the GitHub packages maven repository.

 ### Visitors Module
 The concept of a File Visitor is built into the Java Standard Library.